MrNobodyCali/mrnobodycali.github.io/_pages/includes/intro.md

 Here is my CV (<a target="_blank"  href="_pages/includes/Junru_CV_202409.pdf">English version</a>/
 <a target="_blank"  href="_pages/includes/俊儒_中文简历_202409.pdf">Chinese version</a>).
 If you are seeking any form of academic cooperation, please feel free to touch me.
+**I am currently seeking job opportunities in the industry.
+If there are suitable positions available, please feel free to reach out.
+Thank you!**